 What are jumping jacks good for?
-Jumping jacks are a classic type of calisthenics-style exercise that gets the whole body moving.
-It can be used as a warmup exercise to help get the blood pumping and the muscles warm and ready for a workout, or it can be part of a full-body workout, such as interval training, bootcamp, a HIIT-style workout and even on a trampoline.
+Jumping jacks are a classic type of calisthenics-style plyometric exercise that gets the whole body moving.
+It can be used as a warmup exercise to help get the blood pumping and the muscles warm and ready for a workout, or it can be part of a full-body workout, such as an interval Tabata workout, bootcamp, a HIIT-style workout and even on a trampoline.

-Jumping jacks, sometimes called star jumps, require full-body movement.
+Jumping jacks, sometimes called star jumps, require full-body movement and are a great leg workout.
 The movement is great for getting the heart rate up.
-The abduction and adduction of the legs and arms add the benefits of all-over body toning.
+The abduction and adduction of the legs and arms add the benefits of all-over body toning, similar to burpees.
 Jumping jacks can be modified for the newest exerciser by eliminating the jump, to the most advanced by adding a squat and jumping as high as possible.
 This is known as a power jack.

 How to Do Jumping Jacks